 The silicone implant was originally removed from the market not based on scientific evidence, but based on journalistic hype.
 The silicone implant is arguably the most studied implantable medical device ever.
 Numerous studies, involving tens of thousands of patients, have failed to show any danger from silicone implants.
 To clarify, we are exposed to silicone throughout our lives.
 One study biopsied tissue from both men and women who had never had breast implants.
 All tissue samples showed traces of silicone.
 The shell of the implant, for both saline and silicone, is also made of silicone.
 In other words, a patient asking for a saline implant will still have exposure to silicone.

-Michael A. Jazayeri, M.D. is an Orange County plastic surgeon with almost 20 years of experience.
+Michael A. Jazayeri, M.D. is a Santa Ana plastic surgeon with almost 20 years of experience.
 His offices are located in Santa Ana, California.
 To schedule a complimentary consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz